maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 With every new feature our software systems have more states and interactions making them harder to model.
 Complex systems are made up of individual components interacting with each other, as a system grows it becomes more complex.

-All is not lost, complexity theory gives us a set of tools to understand the patterns and behaviours that occur in these types of systems.
+All is not lost, if we accept our system is complex we can look to complexity theory to give us a set of tools to understand the patterns and behaviours we are seeing.

 ### Complexity Theory

-These systems often exhibit **non-linear** behaviour, meaning that the same inputs do not always produce the same outputs and a small change in inputs can produce unproportional changes to the outputs.
+These systems often exhibit **non-linear** behaviour, meaning that the same inputs do not always produce the same outputs and a small change in inputs can produce un-proportional changes to the outputs.

 **Chaos theory** is the theory that complex systems, though unpredictable, are not random and that there are patterns that govern their behaviour - feedback loops not linear equations.